alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 .context[We have hypothesised that thanks to compositionality and deep learning, GFlowNets may generalise seen patterns to unseen regions of the sample space.]

-I trained a Tetris GFlowNet by excluding samples with pieces in the upper half from the training batches.
+A Tetris GFlowNet is trained by excluding samples with pieces in the upper half from the training batches.

 .left-column[
 .center[![:scale 75%](../assets/images/slides/tetris/4x8_notophalf_bottomhalf.png)